Prizes and Fellowships

 (1935) Awarded every second year to an undergraduate student in Columbia University for the best original poem.
 Established by the Woodberry Society of New York.

-For further information, students should inquire at the Office of Global Programs, 606 Kent Hall.
+For more information, students may inquire at the Office of Global Programs, 606 Kent Hall.

 (1949) Awarded to no more than two graduating seniors for advanced study.
 Established from the gifts of former friends and students of Dean Carman.